weepower/wee/public/assets/guide/content/elements/table.md

 ---
 name: Table
-heading: Tables should only with tabular data
+heading: Tables should only be used with tabular data
 ---

----html|push|render---
+---html|render---

 <table itemscope itemtype="http://schema.org/Table">
 	<caption itemprop="about">Caption ipsum dolor sit amet</caption>